Resolving Temper Tantrums With Fussy Toddlers

 2. Routine and Need to Know what to Expect:Tell your toddler, in simple language, "first we go to store, then lunch".
 "First and then" sentences are great to give your toddler some control over her world.

-Get a feel for the environment and people around you- if you've ever seen "Bambi II", Bambi's father kept a watch over the whole herd- he told Bambi to "feel the forest around him".
+Get a feel for the environment and people around you- if you've ever seen "Bambi II", Bambi's father kept a watch over the whole herd and the forest- he told Bambi to "feel the forest around him".
 It's a learned gift and worth practicing and mastering.

 These kids are sensitive so don't get in their face- you might end up slapped by them and that would be your fault.
 Don't yell.